 From the Carter Falls Trailhead (or Powerhouse Trailhead)

-The shortest Carter Falls hike is from the Carter Falls Trailhead, which shares a parking lot with the Powerhouse Trailhead.
+The shortest Carter Falls hike is from the Carter Falls Trailhead, which shares a parking lot with the Powerhouse Trailhead and is right along Pleasant Ridge Road.
 The lot can hold about 30 cars and can easily fill up on busy days.

 To Upper Falls